 Arriving at the Rotterdam outpost of the Netherlands’ very own De Bijenkorf before opening time proved interesting.
 After finding easy parking in their underground garage, we needed to wait about ten minutes for the department store’s steel doors to magically open at 10 a.m. this Saturday.
-With slight luck they opened a minute ahead of schedule – sheepishly waiting in an industrial-looking stairwell along with several other eager beavers was a first – and not long after we were zeroing in on the expansive cafe-restaurant on the second floor to start the day off right with a window-seat side breakfast.
-It was a nice start to this the first day of February.
+With slight luck they opened a full minute ahead of schedule – our sheepishly waiting in an industrial-looking stairwell along with several other eager beavers just to go shopping was a first – and not long after we were zeroing in on the expansive cafe-restaurant on the second floor to start the day off right with a window-seat breakfast.
+It was a nice, quiet start to this the first day of February.

 The restaurant it turns out is a replica of a similar building destroyed during WWII though I would have been easily fooled to think otherwise.
-It was realistically and tastefully redone and a great choice for a stopover and more so for lunch.
+It was realistically and tastefully redone and a great choice for a plane-spotting stopover, and more so for lunch.

-Unfortunately, the space was practically overrun with excessively loud children who were so distracting even though we moved to a table at the farthest end of the hall, the din was still noticeable.
-Add to that a house burger which at nearly €17 was rather mediocre at best, I couldn’t finish it all.
-The Captain Morgan and cola though made it all seem harmless and it wouldn’t be far fetched that Teko and I, and perhaps Pieterjan as well, return for another try.
+Unfortunately, the space was practically overrun with excessively loud children who were so distracting that even though we moved to a table at the farthest end of the hall, the din was still noticeable.
+Add to that a house burger which at nearly €17 could best be described as mediocre, I couldn’t finish it at all.
+The Captain Morgan and cola though made it all seem harmless and it still wouldn’t be far fetched that Teko and I, and perhaps our friend, Pieterjan, as well, return for another try.
 We were in Rotterdam today, ostensibly to shop but in the end did nothing but eat.